BitCannaCommunity/cosmos-statesync_client/README.md

 Bitcanna StateSync servers will include this function from MainNet start.

 ## Usage
+Only for new deployings. **Backup your `~/.bcna/config` folder if you store your private keys there!!**

+This script will download the binary and the genesis by you and will setup the peers and seeds.

-Before executing the script, configure the client as described at http://to.do.
-But don't start the BitCanna daemon manually, the script will do for you and will sync the whole chain.
+Don't start the BitCanna daemon manually, the script will do for you and will sync the whole chain.
 Press CTRL + C to stop it when you see the peer synced with last block.

 * Download the script: